 The Bose QC30 have quite a bit of latency which is not ideal for watching movies and a lot of video content.
 It's not more than most typical Bluetooth headphones but it won't be suitable for gaming and movies.

 The Bose QuietControl 30 are good commuting and office headphones that are stable enough for the gym.
 They're one of the best earbuds we've tested; they barely leak and have and a well-balanced sound quality.
 They’re versatile for almost every use case except watching videos because of their relatively high latency.
 Their around-the-neck design also won’t be for everyone and they’re fairly pricey compared to competing headphones.
-See our recommendations for the best noise cancelling earbuds, the best wireless noise cancelling earbuds, and the best wireless earbuds for iPhone.
+See our recommendations for the best noise cancelling earbuds and the best wireless earbuds for iPhone.

 The Bose QuietControl 30 are a better choice if you want a compact earbud design, but if you prefer over-ears, then get the Bose QuietComfort 35 instead.
 The QC 35 are a bit more comfortable for everyone, thanks to their lightweight and well padded over-ear fit.
 They're also a bit easier to use overall than the QC 30 and have a better battery life, wireless range, sound quality, and soundstage.
 The QC 30, on the upside, are a lot more compact and travel-friendly and still provide enough isolation for most commutes and long flights.
 They also barely leak so you can play your music louder without distracting the people around you, which is great for the office.